When is the best time to accept an injury compensation offer?

 What are the financial benefits of instructing a solicitor?

-Research carried out by the Financial Conduct Authority (FCA) (the insurance industry regulator) showed that claimants who instruct a solicitor rather than accepting the first offer from an insurance company, receive 2-3 times more compensation">">
+Research by the Financial Conduct Authority (FCA) found that claimants who instruct a solicitor, rather than accepting the first offer from an insurance company, receive 2-3 times more compensation.

-This startling statistic shows just how much the insurance industry stands to gain by coercing you away from seeking independent legal advice.
+This striking statistic highlights how much the insurance industry benefits by steering you away from independent legal advice.

 Read more: